Phatnoir/jellyfin-renamer/README.md

 ## Troubleshooting

 ### No files found
-- Check file extensions are supported
+- Check file extensions are supported (mkv, mp4, avi, etc.)
 - Verify the path is correct
 - Use `--verbose` to see what the script is detecting

-### Season folders not renamed
+### Series name not detected correctly
-- Only file renaming is supported at the moment
-- Ensure folder names contain "Season" or "S01" patterns
-- Check that you have write permissions
+- Use `--series "Exact Series Name"` to override auto-detection
+- Check folder name contains the series name
-- Use `--verbose` to see folder detection
+- Use `--verbose` to see detection process

-### Episode titles not extracted
+### Episode titles not clean
-- Some files may not have recognizable title patterns
-- The script will fall back to "Episode X" format
+- Release group names may be difficult to automatically remove
-- Use `--series "Show Name"` to help with title extraction
+- Use `--format "Show - SxxExx"` to avoid including problematic titles
+- Consider manually specifying `--series` for better cleaning

 ### Permission errors
 - Ensure you have write permissions to the directory